-If you (or any of the directors) are or have ever been registered with a regulatory body and have received a sanction relating to your fitness to carry on business (or practise), or your fitness to carry on business (or practise) was found to be impaired, you must tell us about this.
+If you are, or have ever been registered with a regulatory body, and have received a sanction relating to your fitness to practise, or your fitness to practise has been found to be impaired, you must tell us about this.
 Additionally, if you have been subject to a sanction by an NHS primary care organisation (for example, a Primary Care Trust or Local Health Board), either as an employee or service provider, you must inform us of this.
-Also, if you, or any of your directors, have received a determination relating to your fitness to carry on business (or practise) from a regulatory body outside the UK, you must tell us about this.
+Also, if you have received a determination relating to your fitness to practise from a regulatory body outside the UK, you must tell us about this.